 Prenatal Classes currently run one Saturday a month from 9:30am to 4:30pm (registration is at 9:00am).
 The day goes quickly and is a lot of fun.
-We provide healthy snacks during breaks.
-Lunch is on your own.
-You can bring a bagged lunch or dine out at one of the fine restaurants downtown.
+You can bring snacks, water and a bagged lunch.
+Or you can dine or do takeout at one of the fine restaurants downtown.

-Note – we are able to add more classes to meet demand.
+Note – we may be able to add more classes to meet demand.
 Email us if none of these dates work for you.

 We meet at The Mama’s Physio Upper Studio – 784 Richmond Street, London, Ontario.
 It is a bright, comfortable, open space that is perfect for small group experiences.
 This beautiful space is in a converted heritage building just north of downtown London with free street parking.

 You and your birth partner.
 When you sign up, you will be registering for 2 people.
 We keep our class sizes small (maximum of 6 couples) to allow for open dialogue in a safe environment.

 $185 in total (includes HST and a class participant workbook).

 Our childbirth education classes have limited spaces so if you know that you’re free on one of the Saturdays listed above, be sure to reserve your spot now.
 Please note that full payment is required upon booking.
 If the class is full, contact us to add your name to a cancellation list.

 Prenatal Classes - Frequent Topics

 - Birth considerations – your birth dream team, birth location, birth preferences, birth options, hopes, desires and wishes